grumpyolddev/grumpyolddev.github.io/_posts/2014-11-02-A-Grumpy-Old-Dev-in-Lean-land.md

 For this post I wanted to share some thoughts on a popular book about Lean. **Lean Software Development: An Agile Toolkit by Mary Poppendieck, Tom Poppendieck**.

+Saturn, a Roman mythological character, was famous for eating its own children upon their births...
+In many ways the Software Development industry behaves in the same way as Saturn.

-Software Development land is a very special place.
-It's a living entity that changes at the speed of the thought!
-Every second it generates new vibrant ideas, and at the same point of time eats and disposes the ideas that claimed to be the next big thing in the block a little while ago...
+This industry changes at the speed of the thought!
+Every second it generates new vibrant ideas, and at the same point of time it eats and disposes the ideas that claimed to be the next big thing a little while ago...

 Software development processes are not the exception.
 Not so long ago everyone was excited about Agile, Agility or whatever you want to call it now.
 We loved **daily stand-ups**, **backlogs**, **stories** (written in this way: *'As a User I want this, so I can...'* because we have to be able to see the **'Business Value'** right?).
 We liked **grooming**, **planning** and **tasking meetings** for every **sprint**.